The 5 Best Dog Agility Equipment Options: Tested & Evaluated 2023

 What Are The Benefits Of Agility Training Your Dog?

-Agility training is a great pastime to introduce into your dog’s life for so many reasons.
+So is agility training is a great pastime to introduce into your dog’s life?
+Yes, and our panel of independent experts say it's for so many reasons.
 Here are just a few:

 Agility is all about cardio (for both of you!).
 Jumping, running, weaving and tunnelling are fantastic ways to get your dog’s body moving.
 Even dogs that are slow movers can enjoy agility.
 If you are not intending to do competitions then there is no need to race the clock when you start.
 Taking things step by step at a pace that works for both of you will still burn off a few calories.